 - Spinal degeneration and early onset of arthritis

-If you’re suffering from widespread neck pain, you should immediately visit a physician to rectify the situation and get an accurate diagnosis.
+If you’re suffering from widespread neck pain, you should immediately visit a physician to receive an accurate diagnosis to remedy the issue.

 Cervical Spine MRI for Neck Pain or Text Neck Syndrome

-Your physician will prescribe an MRI scan to detect the cause of your neck or shoulder pain and come to a precise diagnosis.
+Your physician will prescribe an MRI scan to detect the cause of your neck or shoulder pain and each a precise diagnosis.

-An MRI scan is a non-invasive, radiation-free imaging tool that provides doctors with concrete evidence about a condition they might suspect.
-Using powerful magnets, radio waves, and computer programs, detailed images of bones, organs, muscles, ligaments, and tendons are produced to diagnose a disease or to see how well a patient is responding to the treatment process.
+An MRI scan is a non-invasive, radiation-free imaging tool providing doctors with concrete evidence about a suspected condition.
+Using powerful magnets, radio waves, and computer programs, detailed images of bones, organs, muscles, ligaments, and tendons are produced to diagnose a disease (or to see how well a patient is responding to the treatment process).
 MRI scans can help detect minute tensions, strains, or sprains that are often missed in X-rays or CT Scans.

-When a doctor suspects Text Neck Syndrome and recommends an MRI – check with your insurance provider to see if it is covered or not.
-Chances are that it might be covered but might be termed as a different disorder.
+When a doctor suspects Text Neck Syndrome and recommends an MRI, check with your insurance provider to see if the procedure is covered.
+In many cases, the procedure is covered, but the disorder might be under a different name or terminology.

-Advanced MRI Technology to Detect Text Neck – Upright MRI
+Advanced MRI Technology to Detect Text Neck Syndrome – Upright MRI

-The Upright MRI system is a state-of-the-art MRI Technology that scans patients in multi-positional and symptom-specific positions.
-It is also called ‘weight-bearing,’ ‘stand-up,’ or ‘positional’ MRI.
+The Upright MRI system is a state-of-the-art MRI technology that scans patients in multi-positional and symptom-specific positions.
+It is also called ‘weight-bearing,’ ‘positional’ or ‘Stand-Up MRI.’

-The technology and design of the Upright MRI system scan patients in diverse positions or exact position where a patient is experiencing the pain.
-An Upright or Stand-Up MRI is used to measure the precise weight displacement on the craniocervical junction or any other joint of the body.
+The technology and design of the Upright MRI system allows for us to scan patients in diverse positions, including the exact position where a patient is experiencing the pain.
+An Upright or Stand-Up MRI is used to measure the precise weight displacement on the craniocervical junction, or any other joint within the body.

-An Upright MRI system is recommended to patients suffering from Text Neck or Neck Pain.
-It not only provides high-field MRI scans but also takes images in different postures to show where the actual problem is.
+An Upright MRI system is recommended to patients suffering from Text Neck Syndrome or general neck pain.
+It not only provides high-field MRI scans, but also takes images in different postures to show where the actual problem exists.

 Preventing Text Neck Syndrome

-Preventing any disease is better than looking for a cure.
+Preventing any disease is always advisable.
 While it is not possible for most of us to entirely stop using smartphones or handheld devices, there are ways to prevent the syndrome from progressing.
 Some tips for preventing Text Neck Syndrome include:

 - Avoid prolonged static positions

-- Position the device such that it is at eye level and not chest level to reduce stress on the head and neck.
+- Position your device at eye level (rather than chest level) to reduce stress on the head and neck

-- Try doing yoga to prevent neck pain due to mobile phone use – exercises like the exaggerated nod, cat-cow, or bow-pose can help reduce the stress built-up on the head and neck.
+- Try practicing yoga to prevent neck pain resulting from mobile phone use – exercises like the exaggerated nod, cat-cow, or bow-pose can help reduce stress on the head and neck.

-But if you do experience prolonged pain, it is best to receive a thorough examination by a qualified Expert MRI physician.
+If you do experience prolonged pain, it is best to receive a thorough examination by a qualified Expert MRI physician.